“It’ll take a miracle.”

-Fears of a blighted Coney Island without Astroland next summer are intense, and some fear Dennis Vourderis’ Wonder Wheel Park could next be put up for sale.
+Fears of a blighted Coney Island without Astroland next summer are intense, and some fear that Dennis Vourderis’ Wonder Wheel Park will become the next to sell.

 Vourderis told this newspaper that Thor Equities and its principal Joe Sitt have routinely sought to buy him out, but that he didn’t like the idea of one person controlling all of Coney Island.

 While many continue to hope the city can in some way help facilitate a lease extension for Albert, the city’s main emphasis appears to be on what it feels is the urgent need to push through its redevelopment plan for Coney Island.

 “If Thor and Astroland are unwilling or unable to get a deal done, that’s even more a reason why the plan, which would enlarge the amusement district, needs to happen, and we’ll work to have interim amusements in that case too,” Kelly said.